HOW DID WE GET HERE?

 3. Reliability, affordability, and local control

-Reliable electricity with stable, competitive rates are critical to retain business growth and job creation, and promote the quality of life in our community.
-Our customers have indicated that retaining local-control and decision-making are important components of delivering affordable electricity to our community.
+Reliable electricity with stable, competitive rates is critical to retain business growth and job creation, and promote the quality of life in our community.
+Our customers have indicated that retaining local decision-making is an important component of delivering affordable electricity to our community.

-In solving for these realities and important community values, GHBLP embarked in a process, now in its fifth year, to engage our customers, experts and city officials in industry-proven best practices to ensure our energy future.
+In solving for these realities and important community values, GHBLP embarked in a process to engage our customers, experts and city officials in industry-proven best practices to ensure our energy future.

 The timeline below does not begin at our founding in 1896, but in 2016 with our most recent strategic plan, leading up through the present.
-To fully understand GHBLP’s current plans for energy supply and redevelopment of the utility’s Harbor Island site, it’s important to understand how and why we arrived at these decisions.
+To fully understand GHBLP’s current plans for energy supply, it’s important to understand how and why we arrived at these decisions.

 June 1, 2016